Cross-platform software: Java

 The Java language is typically compiled to run on a VM that is part of the Java platform.
-The Java VM (JVM) is a CPU implemented in software, which runs all Java code.
+The Java virtual machine (Java VM, JVM) is a CPU implemented in software, which runs all Java code.
 This enables the same code to run on all systems that implement a JVM.
 Java software can be executed by a hardware-based Java processor.
 This is used mostly in embedded systems.

-Java code running in the JVM has access to OS-related services, like disk I/O and network access, if the appropriate privileges are granted.
+Java code running in the JVM has access to OS-related services, like disk input/output (I/O) and network access, if the appropriate privileges are granted.
 The JVM makes the system calls on behalf of the Java application.
-This lets users to decide the appropriate protection level, depending on an ACL.
+This lets users to decide the appropriate protection level, depending on an access-control list (ACL).
 For example, disk and network access is usually enabled for desktop applications, but not for browser-based applets.
 The Java Native Interface (JNI) can also be used to access OS-specific functions, with a loss of portability.

 Currently, Java Standard Edition software can run on Microsoft Windows, macOS, several Unix-like OSs, and several real-time operating systems for embedded devices.
 For mobile applications, browser plugins are used for Windows and Mac based devices, and Android has built-in support for Java.
 There are also subsets of Java, such as Java Card or Java Platform, Micro Edition, designed for resource-constrained devices.

 Implementation

 For software to be considered cross-platform, it must function on more than one computer architecture or OS.
 Developing such software can be a time-consuming task because different OSs have different application programming interfaces (API).
-For example, Linux uses a different API from Windows.

 Software written for one OS may not automatically work on all architectures that OS supports.
-One example is OpenOffice.org, which in 2006 did not natively run on AMD64 or Intel 64 processors implementing the x86-64 standards; by 2012 it was "mostly" ported to these systems.
 Just because software is written in a popular programming language such as C or C++, it does not mean it will run on all OSs that support that language—or even on different versions of the same OS.